-Yes.
-All prescription and non-prescription forms are available in the admin offices.
+Yes, we must have a doctor's authorization to administer both prescription AND non-prescription medications.
+The doctor's authorization should include dosage and timing instructions.
+Prescription and non-prescription forms are available in the front office.
 A doctor's note is required for ALL MEDICATIONS excluding over-the-counter topical creams such as diaper rash ointment, anti-itch cream for bug bites, lotions, sunblock, etc...
 When in doubt, call the office for clarification.